adielwes/AndroidKotlinAIAgent/README.md

     - `Idea`
     - `Feeling`
     - `Other`
-- 💾 Message history saved locally to a JSON file
-- 🔁 Restores conversation history across sessions
+- 💾 Persistent memory: message history saved and restored across sessions
+- ⏳ Time detection: extracts and stores deadlines from user messages
+  (e.g. "next Monday", "in 2 hours", "tomorrow at 3pm")

 ## 🧠 How it works

-Each time the user sends a message, the agent:
+Each time the user sends a message, the agent goes through the following steps:

-1. Sends the message to the Gemini LLM to generate a contextual response
+1. Parses the input using the Gemini LLM to generate a contextual response
-2. Uses the LLM to classify the message into a category: Task, Reminder, Idea, Feeling, or Other
+2. Classifies the user message into one of the categories:
+`Task`, `Reminder`, `Idea`, `Feeling`, or `Other`
+3. Detects natural language time expressions, such as:
+`"tomorrow at 3pm"`, `"next Monday"`, `"in 2 hours"`, and stores them as a deadline
-3. Saves both the user input and the assistant response, along with the category, in a local JSON file
+4. Stores the interaction as a memory entry in a local JSON file, including:
-4. Loads the message history on startup to maintain memory across sessions

-⚠️ This version does **not yet** include:

-- User interface (UI)
+- User input
+- Agent response
+- Category
+- Optional deadline (if applicable)
+5. Loads all previous memory entries on startup, allowing the agent to retain context across sessions and eventually act on saved information.

+This evolving memory system makes it possible for the agent to:
+- Answer follow-up questions like “Did I already tell you about my meeting?”
+- Search past messages by category or deadline
-- External tool integrations (e.g. Google Calendar)
+- Prepare for integrations with tools like Google Calendar and notification systems

 ---